Akinyi83/route-53-failover-routing-lab/lab-documentation.md

 # Amazon Route 53 Failover Routing Lab Documentation
+Set up of the two ec2 instances in different avaialabilty zone is within the configurations files (launch-ec2-instances.sh) which host the cafe websites to which Route 53 failover will be set.
+The screenshot-section also contains a document that showcases the steps and results of each step when setting up rout53 incase one uses AWS console for this lab.

 ## Objective:
 This lab demonstrates how to configure failover routing using Amazon Route 53 for a web application running on Amazon EC2 instances in different Availability Zones.
 The configuration ensures that if the primary web server fails, traffic is redirected to the secondary instance automatically.